 Step 2: Consider eliminating common food intolerances.

-Sometimes the "toxins" that are making it more difficult for our bodies to function optimally are foods that we’re intolerant or allergic to, but we don’t know it yet.
+Sometimes the "toxins" that make it more difficult for our bodies to function optimally are foods that we're intolerant or allergic to, but we don't know it yet.
 Allergies are more obvious and often involve swelling and trouble breathing.
 But intolerances and their symptoms are subtler and can trigger an inflammatory response in the gut that leads to full-body inflammation and symptoms such as diarrhea, constipation, bloating, eczema, joint aches, and migraines.

 Step 3: Add in specific detox-friendly foods.